raspiduino/a6lte-kvm/README.md

 ## Download
 In case you don't want to build it yourself, I have built one for you in [release](https://github.com/raspiduino/a6lte-kvm/releases)
+<br>Trust me, there are absolutely no virus here :).
+Why should one insert a virus into an opensource project?

 ## Known bugs
 - You cannot set any type of lock screen.
 This is Magisk bug.
 You can try some solutions [here](https://github.com/topjohnwu/Magisk/issues/1794).
 I cannot confirm (yet) if any of solutions in the link work.